sodadata/docs/_includes/glossary-analyze.md

-A Soda SQL CLI command that sifts through the contents of your database and automatically prepares a scan YAML file for each table.
+A Soda SQL CLI command that sifts through the contents of your data source and automatically prepares a scan YAML file for each table.
 See [Create a scan YAML file]({% link soda-sql/scan-yaml.md %}#create-a-scan-yaml-file).